Grigore3Vadana/Automatic-Detection-of-Tumors-in-CT-Images-Using-the-Support-Vector-Machine-SVM-Algorithm/README.md

 - The performance of the model depends on the quality and size of the dataset.
 This script is intended for educational purposes and may require adjustments for production use.

-- **Find more detailed project information in the attached PDF 'Automatic Tumor Detection_Vădana Ioan-Grigore'**